Youssef-Bakr/Youssef-Bakr/README.md

 ## Activities

-### Modeling Hydrogeochemical Chracteristics of Nubian Sandstone Aquifer System (NSAS)
+### Modeling Hydrogeochemical Characteristics  of Nubian Sandstone Aquifer System (NSAS)
 ### Modelling the effect of TransAqua Project on the Infiltration and Recharge Dynamics in the Nubian Sandstone Aquifer System (TransAqua2NSAS)
 ### Early Warning Systems through Earth Observation